• Home

 With some gentle reminders from you and others, your health providers will do a better job helping you reduce falls.

-This article was reviewed and minor updates were made in Sept 2023.
+This article was last reviewed in November 2024.

 I’m 86, a semi-retired psychologist, who has spent much time in life observing my own mind.
 I haven’t had a fall of concern yet, but sometimes have moments of feeling off balance, like I may fall.
 Two things make these moments more frequent, getting too rushed and getting too absorbed in my thoughts instead of paying attention to my walking.
 For me at least, being more mindful, something I’ve advocated in my books over the years, lessens my chances of falling.